iflowfor8hours/vedetta/README.md

 ## fl8s Changelog
 Add some find and replace scripts to automate and customize vedetta for your environment/hostname/whatever.
+A more structured (config managed) approach would likely have taken the same amount of time, but where's the fun in that?

 Added test scripts and some infrastructure to run inside [Vagrant](https://vagrantup.org) with some other hosts attached, to observe your changes.
 I'm hoping to figure out how to use it as an intermedieary between your box and the rest of the network.

 ## Features